Ways & Means

 More on Ways & Means

-Washington, D.C. – Today, Rep. Adrian Smith (R-NE), released the following statement after President Biden announced he would cancel student debt for certain borrowers:
+Washington, D.C. – Rep. Adrian Smith (R-NE) released the following statement on the Fiscal Responsibility Act: